cambodia’s young female skaters are ready to spark a cultural revolution

 Since meeting Tin and Mora, I've been inspired to share their stories and show the world what they, and the next generation of Cambodia, have to offer.

 Growing up what were your dreams, and how did they get you here?

-When I was young, I dreamed of being a teacher, especially for a charity.
-I didn't have a TV, so I got a radio that I listened to every night.
+When I was young, I dreamt of being a teacher, especially for a charity.
+I didn't have a TV, so I got a radio which I listened to every night.
 It made me want to speak and use my voice to help change the world.
-I started volunteering with a non-profit organization that was working with Skateistan, who were providing the skate lessons.
-I thought, "Wow, that is cool, I have never seen that before!"
+I started volunteering with a non-profit organisation that was working with Skateistan, who were providing the skate lessons.
+I thought, "Wow that is cool, I have never seen that before!"
 I wondered why there weren't that many people doing it, especially girls.
 I wanted to try something new so I gave it a go.
 I discovered that it's not only for boys, it's for girls also.
-I want to show girls that we can do it like them!
+I want to show girls, that we can do it like them!

 Why do you think local youths are becoming more interested in things like skating and breakdancing?

 Through the internet, the local youths have seen what goes on outside of their own world.
 They've started practicing the things they've seen online.
 They want to be cool!
 Our country is really small, but we want to show Cambodia to the world, show that we can do it like them.

 What are your hopes for the future?